BrianDmyszewicz/arch-linux-guide/README.md

 Change the boot priority of the USB drive to be the highest \
 Save changes and exit (should reboot into arch)

-## Stage 1: Initial ISO setup
+# Step 1: Initial ISO setup

-## Stage 2: Partition, format, mount, install
+# Step 2: Partition, format, mount, install

-## Stage 3: Essential system configuration
+# Step 3: Essential system configuration

-## Stage 4: Installing GPU drivers
+# Step 4: Installing GPU drivers

-## Stage 5: Booting into the system, additional configuration
+# Step 5: Booting into the system, additional configuration

-## Stage 6: Installing a Desktop Environment, Display Manager, enabling services
+# Step 6: Installing a Desktop Environment, Display Manager, enabling services

-## Stage 7: Performance optimizations
+# Step 7: Performance optimizations

-## Stage 8: Power optimizations (for laptops)
+# Step 8: Power optimizations (for laptops)

-## Stage 9: Essentials of system management & Troubleshooting
+# Step 9: Essentials of system management & Troubleshooting